List of all articles

 WordPress allow you to change the target of a link to media you upload.

-We offer paid WordPress migration services as a separate one-time charge for customers moving to our company from another web host.
+We offer WordPress migration services included in our Business Hosting plan (or as a separate one-time charge for other customers) moving to our company from another web host.

 Error messages saying “Your PHP installation appears to be missing the MySQL extension which is required by WordPress” are usually caused by uploading an incorrect “php.ini” file, or by trying to use an old WordPress version with PHP 7.0.